YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 MUPIP Error: This indicates that MUPIP JOURNAL command has found that journal file xxxx has beginning transaction yyyy which is greater than end transaction zzzz.

-Action: Report the error with appropriate log messages to your GT.M support channel.
+Action: Report the error with appropriate log messages to your YottaDB support channel.

 --------------
 BREAK